inkVerb/501webapp/README.md

 - Special notes about Debian
   - The directory of the package files (`501webapp/`) will be the same as the package installer's `.deb` basename
+  - Debian is unique offering `--purge`, making it both convenient and dangerous
+    - The web app folder `/var/www/501/` remains after package removal, only deleted with a purge (which uses `postrm`)
+    - That folder and its files do not reside inside the package, so they are not included in a remove operation, but only are removed with `--purge`-activated scripts
+    - The workflow must be carefully selected; one error in an `install` or `remove` operation and the package will `exit` unfinished, then the system is stuck with a problem
+      - Install will run the dependency checks via `Depends:` in `control`
+      - Scripts `preinst` & `prerm` run *before* the install/uninstall
+      - Scripts `postinst` & `postrm` run *after* the install/uninstall
+      - Do things in those scripts before or after in the proper stack of dependency
+    - If written wrong...
+      - These scripts can cause serious errors, they can delete the `/var` or `/etc` directories, or do catastrophic damage
+      - A mild `E:` error may be fixable with this :$
+        - `sudo dpkg --remove --force-all 501webapp && sudo apt-get update`
+      - This is why Arch runs scripts only as `chroot`, limiting `remove` vs `--purge` cabability, to prevent a faulty uninstall script from causing catastrophic damage
   - The package installer will appear at `501webapp.deb` in the same directory as (`501webapp/`) regardless of the PWD from where the `dpkg-deb --build` command was run
     - For `deb/501webapp` it will be at `deb/501webapp.deb`
-  - The web app folder `/var/www/501/` remains after package removal, only deleted with a purge (which uses `postrm`)
-    - That folder and its files do not reside inside the package, so they are not included in a remove operation
     - Workflow of `dpkg`:
       1. Files residing inside the package are automatically put in place (actual installation)
         - There is no script that defines or lists these, only the directory structure, such as `usr/...` or `etc/...` inside the package directory, in this case `deb/501webapp/`, which has no such resident contents